Abidon-J-F/City-of-Westminster-College-Projects/README.md

 # Guide Sheet

-This repository contains all the projects I have completed during my time at the City of Westminster College to obtain a Triple Distinction Distinction Distinction (DDD) grade which is equivalent to 144 UCAS Points (AAA).
+This repository contains all the projects I have completed during my time at the City of Westminster College to obtain a Triple Distinction Distinction Distinction (DDD) grade which is equivalent to 144 UCAS points (AAA).

 ## Year 1 Projects

-### Notebook

-### Security Alarm System
+### Unit 8 - e-Commerce

+### Unit 14 - Event Driven Programming

+### Unit 18 - Database Design

+### Unit 30 - Digital Graphics

+### Unit 42 - Spreadsheet Modelling

 ## Year 2 Projects